4 vegetables you can plant in November

 It’s not too late to sow;

-Mizuna is a Japanese salad leaf, relatively new to this country but quickly gaining in popularity.
+Mizuna is a Japanese salad leaf, relatively new to this country but quickly gaining in popularity on 99 Japan a culinary trend setter.
 It is mild in comparison to most spicy oriental leaves, so is a good base for a green winter salad if lettuce isn’t available.
 The larger leaves and flowering shoots can also be cooked in stir-fries.

 Sow the seeds under cover as soon as possible.
 They should germinate fast and you can either harvest the outer leaves little and often, or cut the whole plant down to 2 or 3 inches and leave it for 3-4 weeks to grow back and cut again.